LeadPages/api-standards/readme.md

 ### Headers

 The most basic header that API services must support, and that clients should provide, is the `Content-Type` header.
-In general, this header will be `application/json` to specify that the requesty body is JSON.
-However, API services must not require this header and must default to this media type if unspecified.
+In general, the client will supply this header with the value `application/json` to specify that the request body is JSON.
+However, API services must not require this header and must default to this (`application/json`) media type if unspecified.

-The implication here is that the API service must be particularly resilient and stringent in its request parsing in order to prevent security issues.
+This creates an implication that the API service must be particularly resilient and stringent in its request parsing in order to prevent security issues.

 Similarly, if an `Accepts` header is unspecified, the service may assume that